Shicheng-Guo/Shicheng-Guo.Github.io/_posts/2017-01-01-Science-Writing-Guidelines-And-Guidance.md

 6. no ships in bottles
 7. prepare a poster and prepare a PPT-presentation will help you make the manuscript better.
 8. therefore, when you finish your manuscript, prepare a poster and slices as soon as possibile.
-9. Write a popular science story for your mansucript also enhance the quality of the manuscript
+9. Write a popular science story for your mansucript also enhance the quality of the manuscript.
+10. Let your colleagues read it and give some comments will give important help for the manuscript

 * All the figures are only used for non-profit education. reminding me if infrigement happens.